markatots/qMaruPL/README.md

 So to speak, qMaruPL helps you classify measures by decorating some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables which have excel like ruled lines.
+I could also call qMaruPL one of the KPI viewers.
 What's more, the display speed is very fast in spite of the number of measures.
 A hundred of measures will appeare in a second on your dashboards.
 I'm sure the display speed is key for successful BI.

 # Get started